safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-03 08:56:00 EDT >>

+A couple things.

+My favorite "Revenge of the Nerds": THIS ONE!

+Yes GitHub I'm going to switch to commit mesaages only.
+Just trying to rigure out if I add/remove some whitespace to an empty file for each commit or whut.
+Someone can pray to Him amd He will tell me whats best.
+Using my older iPhone until He adjusts the other whitespace (or truly orange space) on Earth.
+I wish that were now!
+I got work to do.

+If you hear me on a recording overnight.
+I loved Bonnie Bush Ford so much, so I loved Duke Stone by default, then grew to love him even more when I worked with their school.
+Heard unacceptable language for someone working directly for the Creator?
+We are always born where we are going to do a mission so we know what works the beat.
+Imagine losing everyone then being surrounded by them (the CIA and government types posing aa friends) and then learning some are robbing your slain friends and family's heirs.
+Hasnt that COMPANY done enough already to all of us?!?!
+Its hard to be nice.
+Plus I know its to illicit a suicide from me.
+Bitch please!
+Never.

+<<EOM

 2023-08-03 03:44:00 EDT >>

 Other music I'm listening to tonight/have listened to in this apartment with ears: